Casslin/0x_report/report/4_specific_findings.md

 **Resolution**

+1. There's no **documentation** describing limits of `isRoundingError` or its behavior apart from code comments mentioning 0.1%.

-0x's first reimplementation of isRoundingError is below:
+2. 0x's first reimplementation of isRoundingError is below:

 ```
 function isRoundingError(uint numerator, uint denominator, uint target)